a-sit-plus/gradle-conventions-plugin/README.md

 * `kotest(module: String, target: String? = null)`, where module is something like `datatest`, dor example and target can be blank for multiplatform or `jvm` to target the JVM.
-  <br>Not that the following kotest modules are available by default, and require not separate declaration:
+  <br>Note that the following kotest modules are available by default, and require no separate declaration:
     * `kotest-assertions-core`
     * `kotest-common`
     * `kotest-property`